bd808/php-unserialize-js/README.md

 It all started so innocently.
 The guy at the desk next to mine asked "hey is there a javascript library that can turn this php serialize mess into something that I can read?"
 I gaped.
-He explained that he was trying to slap together a js testing harness for a set to REST services that returned serialized PHP as their transport representation.
+He explained that he was trying to slap together a js testing harness for a set of REST services that returned serialized PHP as their transport representation.

 A [google search][] turned up [something][] so went back to listening to the latest [OMM][] album.
 Fifteen minutes later the stream of curses coming from Gallilama started harshing my groove.
-It turns out that the venerable phpjs function only handles a particular subset of PHP's serialization output.
+It turns out that the venerable phpjs function only handles a particular subset of PHP's `serialize` output.
 Specifically it doesn't handle references and objects at all.
 Google found a [java implementation][] that looked more complete.
 I did a quick port of it to javascript and moved on to my [$wingin' Utter$][] playlist.